DarthKenar/ElCanarioRegionales/docs/index.md

 ## Features

 - Create, edit, delete _customers_.

 - Creates, edits, deletes _articles_.
   - Creates, edits or deletes _categories_ for articles
   - Creates, edits or deletes _values_ related to a specific category (to relate them to a specific article)

 - Create, edit, delete _orders_.

 - Automatic creation of log of actions displayed on the main panel (desktop)

 - Full authentication system
-  - Login (or register) with Google account
+  - Log In (or Sign Up) with Google account
-  - Registration
-  - Login with Google account
+  - Log In - Sign Up Standard Mode
   - Password recovery
-  - Email confirmation (not mandatory for practical purposes)
+  - Email confirmation (disabled for practical purposes)
-  - Dual authentication system (2FA) (not mandatory for practical purposes)
+  - Dual authentication system (disabled for practical purposes)
-  - and much more...
+  - and more...

 - Filtering of Cards (objects [Customers, Orders, Articles]) based on any of their attributes (Implemented HTMX dynamic page)

 - Install the application on your cell phone (Progressive web application)

+- Change lenguage for your account

+- Change theme for your account

+- All actions taken will be saved and displayed on dashboard.

 ## Project layout